Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 IPNS and OPNS methods store the object data in different values of CGA.
 Both are connected by dualization and can be converted into the other.

 A classification in literature is between flat (line, plane) and round (circle, sphere) objects.
-If the object contains einf elements, it is flat.

 # objects IPNS